akomarichev/admm_in_python/README.md

 # MPI implementation of an ADMM-based solver for the Lasso problem (python)
-I am trying to rewrite the code on Python.
-Here is a [link.](http://web.stanford.edu/~boyd/papers/admm/mpi/)
+I am trying to rewrite [this code](http://web.stanford.edu/~boyd/papers/admm/mpi/) on Python.

 I have to change makefile slightly because original one doesn't work on my machine.